ShipChain/engine/docs/HostedEntities.md

 ### Storage Credentials

-Part of ShipChain's Load Contract is the secured external [Vaults](../README.md#vaults) for storing any documents or tracking data related to a shipment.
+Part of ShipChain's ecosystem is the secured external [Vaults](../README.md#vaults) for storing data fields, documents, or tracking data involved with the supply chain life cycle.
 Engine manages the information in these Vaults and will require credentials to connect to the location where the vault files are stored.

 #### Create